Alessine/Alessine/README.md

 - #TidyTuesday visualizations, because they're fun! :smile:

 You can check out the repos for both of these just below. :point_down:

+I'm learning about:

+- Data Science for Digital Marketing

 Feel free to reach out on LinkedIn.